Bilingual Terminology Extraction from Comparable E-Commerce Corpora: Analysis

-\paragraph{Size of Training Data:} We randomly expand the number of sentences containing source terminologies, so as to study the effect of the training data size on the performance.
-Table \ref{fig:size} reports the performances of our proposed $Extractor\_Concat$ with double, triple and quadruple training data, i.e., 1.2M, 1.8M or 2.4M.
+We expand the number of positive and negative cases in the training sets (the ratio remains 1:1), so as to study the effect of the training data size on the performance.
+Table \ref{fig:size} reports the performances of our proposed Extractor\_Concat with double, triple and quadruple training data, i.e., 1.2M, 1.8M or 2.4M.
 It shows that when we expand the size of training data to twice, the performances of all categories improve significantly.
 But when the size of training data is expanded to triple and quadruple, the performances of all categories drop sharply.
 More training data will not always lead to improvements of systems performances, suggesting that our model have already learnt enough cross-lingual semantic information with limited training data.